MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 }
 ```

 When you save this file, the new configuration appears in the Debug Target dropdown and you can select it to start the debugger.
 You can create as many debug configurations as you like, for any number of executables.
-If you press F5 now, the debugger will launch and hit any breakpoint you may have already set.
-All the familiar debugger windows and functionality is now available.
+If you press **F5** now, the debugger will launch and hit any breakpoint you may have already set.
+All the familiar debugger windows and their functionality are now available.

 ## See Also
 [IDE and Tools for Visual C++ Development](ide-and-tools-for-visual-cpp-development.md)